RZAmber/for_blog/README.md

 # for_blog
-This is the code will be showed in my blood.
+This is the code will be showed in my blog.